Vintage Home Decor Shopping Tips That'll Help You Find Unique Treasures

 He continues, "When you're buying vintage home pieces, you want to look at signatures and brand stamps as markers of authenticity.
 Do your own research so you know what you're looking for, from brand signatures to the dimensions and materials of a specific piece.
 Buy from a trusted source with an authenticity guarantee so you know your investment is protected."

-Dinerstein says that some of the home brands most often counterfeited on The Real Real's site are Tiffany, Lalique, Hermes, Rosenthal Meets Versace, and Cristofle.
+Dinerstein says that some of the home brands he sees counterfeited most often are Tiffany, Lalique, Hermes, Rosenthal Meets Versace, and Cristofle.
 He recommends looking at small details that differentiate the authentic pieces from the replicas.

 With Rosenthal Meets Versace tableware, for example, you want to look closely at the stamps on the piece.
 It's common to see a discrepancy in the font, spelling or capitalization of the brand or pattern name.
 He adds, "Touch is also an important sense to engage.
 Feel the surface of the piece — a lot of Rosenthal Meets Versace fakes will feel grainy from the image transfer compared to the smoother texture of the real thing."

 And finally, when it comes to furniture, counterfeiting is more common with modern pieces like the Eames chair.
 "Feet and arms can be easy tells of counterfeiting," he advises.
 "The Eames chair, for example, has a specific glider on the bottom of the feet that you'll see changed in reproductions."

 Vintage Home Decor Shopping Tips: What To Consider When Shopping IRL

 It's probably a little difficult to go shopping in person since many flea markets, antique stores, and other vintage shops are closed due to the pandemic.
 However, many places are slowly opening safely so it's possible for you to continue your hunt for the perfect pieces IRL.